bluesky-social/indigo/automod/HOWTO_write_rules.md

 Automod rules are golang functions which get called every time a relevant event takes place in the network.
 Rule functions receive static metadata about the event; can fetch additional state or metadata as needed; and can optionally output "effects".
 These effects can include state mutations (such as incrementing counters), or taking moderation actions.

-There are multiple rule function types (eg, specifically for bsky "posts", or for atproto identity updates), but they all receive a `c` "Context" argument as the primary API for the rules system, including both accessing metadata and recording effects.
+There are multiple rule function types (eg, specifically for gndr "posts", or for atproto identity updates), but they all receive a `c` "Context" argument as the primary API for the rules system, including both accessing metadata and recording effects.

 Multiple rules for the same event may be run concurrently, or in arbitrary order.
 Effects *are not* visible between rule execution on the same event, and are only persisted after all rules have finished executing.
 This means that if one rule increments a counter or adds a label, other rules will not "see" that effect when processing the same event.